mrconter1/model-clash/README.md

 ## Frequently Asked Questions

+**Q: What prevents a model from making nonsensical, ambiguous, impossible or unfair challenges?**

+A: If it fails to solve its own challenge it won't get any score that round.

 **Q: What prevents a highly specialized model in domain expertise, programming or mathematics from winning?**

 A: Specialized models may excel in their niche but struggle elsewhere, limiting their overall score.

-**Q: What prevents a model from making nonsensical, ambiguous, too difficult or unfair challenges?**

-A: If it fails to solve its own challenge it won't get any score that round.

 ## 🛠 Getting Started